How to Load Bikes onto a Bike Rack

 First of all, you will need roof bars to mount your bike rack onto and a safe, convenient way to access the roof.
 This might mean using a step ladder and also having someone to help you lift bikes up to the roof rack.

-- Once the roof mounting bike carrier is installed, you are ready to put a bike on top
+- Once the roof mounting bike carrier is installed, you are ready to put a bike on the rack

 - Pull the wheel support frame into place until it clicks, so you know it is locked in and ready to carry bikes